Fantasy football rankings: Cooks, Smith-Njigba among 5 must-start WRs in Week 14 - UPI.com

 MIAMI, Dec.
 5 (UPI) -- Brandin Cooks and Jaxon Smith-Njigba are among my five must-start wide receivers for Week 14 of the fantasy football season.

 If you need more options for your roster, check out my top add/drops article.
-My Week 14 rankings for quarterbacks and running backs will also be available and updated throughout the week.
+My Week 14 rankings for quarterbacks and running backs are also available and will be updated throughout the week.

 CeeDee Lamb, Tyreek Hill, Ja'Marr Chase, A.J.
 Brown and Amon-Ra St. Brown lead my Top 50 Week 14 wide receiver rankings, which are listed below.
 Keenan Allen, Stefon Diggs, D.J.
 Moore, Deebo Samuel and Mike Evans round out my Top 10.